-The program room is available to local registered nonprofit groups and governmental agencies for informational, educational, or cultural meetings.
+The program room is available to governmental units for informational, educational, or cultural meetings.
 Use of the room does not imply endorsement of any viewpoint by the Library Board or staff.
 The code of conduct for Library use applies to all persons/groups using the program room.

 PRIORITY OF USE

-Approved by the Bedford Public Library Board July 28, 2010.
+Approved by the Bedford Public Library Board July 2015.
+Revised May 2022.

 Safe Child Policy